Madelene/100-days-of-code/log.md

 I love it!
 - Worked on a v3 upgrade for one of our integrations.
 Intense!
 Many catch22s/timing of releases is important as well as the order of parts that are released.
+- Met with integration (online meeting).
+They're going to onboard themselves and test.

 **Thoughts:**
 - Python is awesome.